prernaadvani/whatsprernacooking/_posts/2020-12-16-dark-chocolate-bread-pudding.md

 * Top with some more chocolate chips if you _really_ love chocolate or you can add your strawberries at this point.
 Personally, I like to leave it as is and add the strawberries while I'm eating it instead of on top of the bread pudding.

 ![_config.yml]({{ site.baseurl }}/images/dark chocolate bread pudding/pudding 4.png)

+The recipe that I used is adapted from [Sally's Baking Addiction](https://sallysbakingaddiction.com/dark-chocolate-bread-pudding/#tasty-recipes-66983)